Payroll Philippines Guide

 Comprehensive Documentation System

-Philippine regulatory authorities have specific record retention requirements for payroll documentation.
-The BIR requires employers to maintain payroll records for at least 10 years, while the Department of Labor mandates 3-year retention for most employment records.
-Creating a robust documentation system ensures coverage of all requirements.
+Philippine regulatory authorities have specific record retention requirements.
+The BIR requires employers to maintain payroll records for at least 10 years.
+Effective documentation practices include maintaining digital copies of all payslips with employee acknowledgments and detailed records of all government remittances.

 Strategic Compliance Calendar

-• Semi-monthly/monthly payroll processing deadlines
+• Semi-monthly payroll processing

-• Monthly BIR remittance due dates (varying by taxpayer classification)
+• Monthly BIR remittance (Form 1601-C)

 • 13th month pay calculation and distribution (no later than December 24th)